 To comply with the Leadership and Integrity Act 2012, the Auditor-General has constituted the Ethics and Integrity Committee whose mandate is to monitor the impact of ethics and corruption prevention initiatives and actions taken in the event of breaches to the ethics policy framework.

-The Office has also partnered with the EACC to enhance integrity amongst staff.
+The Office has also partnered with the Ethics and Anti-Corruption Commission (EACC) to enhance integrity amongst staff.
 During induction of newly recruited staff, EACC is invited to sensitize the employees on integrity.

-At the end of each financial year, the Office prepares and submits annual financial statements to the National Treasury, as required by the Public Finance Management Act, 2012.
+At the end of each financial year, the Office prepares and submits annual financial statements to the National Treasury, as required under the Public Finance Management Act, 2012.

-In compliance with Section 68 of the PFM Act 2012, the Auditor-General has ensured that resources are used in a way that is lawful, authorized, effective, efficient, economical and transparent.
+Under Section 68 of the PFM Act 2012, the Auditor-General has ensured that resources are used in a way that is lawful, authorized, effective, efficient, economical and transparent.
 Consequently, the Office ensures appropriate keeping of books of accounts, preparation of strategic plans, annual financial reports and establishment of effective internal controls.